jasonwebb/reaction-diffusion-playground/README.md

 ## How does this project work?
-Most reaction-diffusion simulations store values representing the concentrations of the two chemicals (`A` and `B`) in a 2D grid format, then applies the reaction-diffusion equation.
-In this simulation, image textures are used as the grid, with each pixel encoding the `A` and `B` concentration values for that location in the `R` and `G` channels.
-To render interesting imagery to the screen, a fragment shader (`./glsl/displayFrag.glsl`) reads these texture values and turns them into colors for every pixel using a few different techniques.
+Most reaction-diffusion simulations store values representing the concentrations of the two chemicals (`A` and `B`) in a 2D grid format, then applies the reaction-diffusion equations to each cell in the grid.
+In this simulation, [data textures](https://threejs.org/docs/index.html#api/en/textures/DataTexture) matching the size of the screen (canvas) are used for the 2D grid, and custom shaders are used to apply the reaction-diffusion equations to each pixel (texel) of these textures.

+Each pixel/texel of the simulation data texture encodes the `A` and `B` concentrations for that location in the `R` and `G` channels as a normalized float value (`[0.0-1.0]`).

-In each frame of the simulation, a custom shader (`./glsl/simulationFrag.glsl`) reads the values of the last frame's image texture and applies the reaction-diffusion equation to every pixel.
-It produces a new "image" that is rendered to an invisible [render target](https://threejs.org/docs/index.html#api/en/renderers/WebGLRenderTarget), which can then be read as a texture and used as input for the following frame.
-To speed things up, this process of rendering to a render target and feeding the resulting data (texture) to the next pass of the simulation is done many times per frame - a graphics programming trick called "ping pong".
-Once this simulation cycle has run a certain number of times, a different shader (`./glsl/displayFrag.glsl`) reads the image texture and translate it into pretty colors.
+In each frame of the simulation, a custom fragment shader (`./glsl/simulationFrag.glsl`) reads the values of the last frame's data texture as an input and applies the reaction-diffusion equation to every pixel.
+Data textures are rendered back and forth between two [render targets](https://threejs.org/docs/index.html#api/en/renderers/WebGLRenderTarget) many times per frame with a technique called ping-pong to speed things up.

+Once the simulation has been run enough times, another fragment shader (`./glsl/displayFrag.glsl`) reads the latest data texture and maps the chemical concentration data to color values (configurable in the UI).

+Just about every option you see in the UI controls one or more [uniforms](https://threejs.org/docs/#api/en/core/Uniform) that get passed to these fragment shaders to influence the reaction-diffusion equations or the way the data texture information is translated into colors.

 ## Using the app